 2020 Legislative Session: 1/14/2020 - 3/13/2020 (2020 term). *Current session bill updates are ongoing.
 Check back weekly for updates.

-FY 2018 BUDGETFlorida’s fiscal year begins on July 1 and ends on June 30th of the following year.
-The Florida legislature passed its FY 2018 Budget during the regular legislative session.
-To view Florida’s Department of Health most FY 2018 Budget proposal, click here.
+FY 2019-2020 BUDGETFlorida’s fiscal year begins on July 1 and ends on June 30th of the following year.
+To view Florida’s FY 2019-2020 Budget Act as signed by the Governor, click here.

 REGULATION & ENFORCEMENT

 - The portal for accessing administrative enforcement orders from the Agency for Health Care Administration is here.

 - On August 18, 2014, two Florida women, represented by the law firm of Cohen Milstein Sellers & Toll filed a class action law suit against JFK Medical Center and its owner, HCA Holdings, which owns 80 hospitals across the state, for grossly and unreasonably overcharging for medical services.
 Under a previous policy that HCA abandoned this year, uninsured patients were also charged a special trauma fee that could add $30,000 or more to their bills irrespective of the service rendered.